On the Remodeling Conjecture for Toric Calabi-Yau 3-Orbifolds: Introduction

 \subsection{Acknowledgements}

 We wish to thank Charles Doran, Bertrand Eynard, and Nicolas Orantin for helpful conversations.
 We wish to thank Motohico Mulase and Yongbin Ruan for encouragement.
 We wish to thank Sheldon Katz, Jie Zhou, and Shengmao Zhu for their comments on earlier versions of this paper.
-The first author is partially supported by a start-up grant at Peking University and the Recruitment Program of Global Experts in China.
+The first author is partially supported by a start-up grant at Peking University.
 The second author is partially supported by NSF grants DMS-1206667 and DMS-1159416.
 The third author is partially supported by the start-up grant at Tsinghua University.